Collaborative Research Seed Grants

 - Workshop activities should culminate in at least one proposal for outside funding, and research activities should directly connect to the submission of a proposal (or proposals) for external research support.
 Consideration will also be given to seed grants that result in high-level publications such as a book or a series of edited articles.

 Proposals will be accepted twice a year, at the beginning of the spring and fall semesters.
-The deadline for the Fall 2019 will be in early October.
+The deadline for the fall 2019 round is Sunday October 13.

 Applicants should submit the following documents as a single PDF attachment to email@example.com: